nirmalsinghnegi/Training/README.md

 # Training
-this is my first Repository
+This is my first Repository
+Author:Nirmal Singh Negi